xlambein/xlambein.github.io/pages/recipes/roasted-veggies-cennellini.md

 2. Cut the veggies and toss them in a large bowl with olive oil, salt and pepper.
 Lay them on a baking tray, and put them in the oven for about 30 minutes, until they're cooked through.

 3. Combine all the sauce ingredients in a blender, putting only part of the veggie broth.
 Blend the mix together into a thick sauce, then heat it up in a saucepan.
-If it's too thick, dilute it with more broth.
+If it's too thick, dilute it with more water.

 4. Serve the roasted veggies topped with sauce and a side of your choice.

 ## Notes

-- For the herbs, basil works well, but you can use whatever you have or strikes your fancy
+- For the herbs, I recommend dill, but you can use whatever you have or strikes your fancy.
 - In terms of sides, you'll want something that'll soak up the sauce and pair with the veggies.
-I've tried couscous, but bread or greek pasta would be nice too.
+I typically go with couscous, but bread or greek pasta would be nice too.